drcscodes/drcs.codes/res/ai/slides/local-search.md

 \end{center}
 ```

 - Action: move a single queen to new row within column.
-Each state has $8 \dot 7 = 56$ successor states.
+Each state has $8 \cdot 7 = 56$ successor states.
 - Possible heuristic: number of pairs of attacking queens (even if blocked).  (b) above has $h = 17$.

     - Useful to remember: $\binom{n}{k} = \frac{n!}{k!(n-k)!}$